 His story begins right around the corner from Local Three at the Pizza Hut on Collier Road, where he worked as a teenager.
-Somehow, the magical smell of pepperoni and yeast lured him in, and 25+ years later he is still at it.
+Somehow, the magic smell of pepperoni and yeast lured him in and 30+ years later he is still at it.
 Either that, or he is just too dense to figure anything else out….
-So he threw some pizzas and moved up the proverbial ladder, eventually landing, while in college, at Philadelphia’s famed Lec Bec Fin, where he was begrudgingly taught to cook by an angry Frenchman and his minions.
+So he threw some pizzas and moved up the proverbial ladder, eventually landing, while in college, at Philadelphia’s famed Lec Bec Fin where he was begrudgingly taught to cook by an angry Frenchman and his minions.
 It was a kitchen ripe with talent (and he was too dumb to be scared), so he set off to learning and taught himself how to cook.
 Some folks, including a few dining critics, claim he never learned to cook, but undaunted, he still kept trying.

 Hall eventually headed home to Atlanta in search of bourbon and a Southern Belle.
 He found both and is still in love with both to this day.
-He landed at Canoe on his return and and cut his teeth with Gary Mennie, George McKerrow, Ron San Martin and the gang by the river.
+He landed at Canoe on his return and cut his teeth with Gary Mennie, George McKerrow, Ron San Martin and the gang by the river.
 It was an amazing time at an incredible restaurant and the most formative of his cooking years; but he always knew he wanted his own place, and if nothing else, to cook what he wanted, however he wanted, whenever he wanted.
 So after meeting Turner and Muss, a fast friendship formed and they began talking about a partnership.
 It was a long winding road to eventually get there, but the seed for Local Three was born.
 Years later, they opened Local Three to a swell of critical and guest acclaim and the rest, as they say, is history.